+As of As of

+March 31, 2024 March 31, 2024

+(In millions) (In millions)

+Assets:

-As of
+Inventory As of

 September 30, 2023 December 31, 2022

 (In millions)

 Assets:

+Inventory

-Inventory \$ - \$ 3.4
+Inventory Inventory \$ - \$ 3.4

-Loaners, net - 0.9
+Loaners, net Loaners, net - 0.9

-Property and equipment, net 15.8 24.0
+Property and equipment, net Property and equipment, net 15.8 24.0

+Property and equipment, net

+Property and equipment, net

+Operating lease right-of-use assets

-Goodwill - 0.9
+Goodwill Goodwill - 0.9

+Franchise rights

-Total assets held for sale 15.8 29.1
+Total assets held for sale Total assets held for sale 15.8 29.1

-Liabilities:
+Liabilities: Liabilities:

+Current maturities of operating leases

+Current maturities of operating leases

+Current maturities of operating leases

 Floor plan notes payable-non-trade - 2.8

 Loaners notes payable - 0.8

 Current maturities of long-term debt - 0.6

 Long-term debt - 6.2

+Operating lease liabilities

+Operating lease liabilities

+Operating lease liabilities

 Total liabilities associated with assets held for sale - 10.5

-Net assets held for sale \$ 15.8 \$ 18.7
+Net assets held for sale Net assets held for sale \$ 15.8 \$ 18.7

-As of September 30, 2023, assets held for sale consisted of real estate associated with one real estate property not currently used in our operations.
+As of September 30, 2023 March 31, 2024, assets held for sale consisted of real estate associated with one real estate property not currently used in our operations.

-As of December 31, 2022, assets held for sale consisted of one franchise (one dealership location) in addition to one real estate property not currently used in our operations.
+As of December 31, 2022, assets held for sale consisted of one 10 franchise (one 10 dealership location) locations in addition to one real estate property not currently used in our operations.